jay-johnson/deploy-to-kubernetes/docs/source/multi-host-with-dns.rst

         # for preparing to run the example.com cluster use:
         cert_env=dev; cd /opt/deploy-to-kubernetes; ./tools/reset-flannel-cni-networks.sh; ./tools/cluster-reset.sh ; ./user-install-kubeconfig.sh

 #.
-Confirm Only One Node is Ready
+Confirm only 1 Cluster Node is in the Ready State

     ::